O nline business owners and side hustlers tend to take the idea of the “weekend warrior” to the extreme.

 It sounds outlandish to some people, but it’s not totally out of the question.

 If you’re ready to get a new side hustle off the ground — without waiting months for cash to trickle in — here’s how to make money with WordPress in 48 hours.

 Table of Contents

-How to Make Money With WordPress in 48 Hours
+Steps To Make Money With WordPress In 48 Hours

 Follow these steps to start and monetize your WordPress blog in the next 48 hours.